 Pospolita Guesthouse – A small, family-run guesthouse with very friendly owners, this is an excellent budget option in Kutaisi.
 Well-located within easy walking distance of all of the Kutaisi attractions, there is also a large homemade breakfast included.
 Click here to check their latest prices

 Hotel Green Town — If you’re looking for a proper hotel rather than a guesthouse, then this is a great option.
 Located a stone’s throw from the beautiful and historic Bagrati Cathedral, they have a range of rooms available, offer a shuttle service from Kutaisi Airport and a hearty breakfast included in the nightly rate.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Kutaisi!

-3 weeks in Georgia is really the ideal amount of time to really get to know the country and see and do as much as possible without totally exhausting yourself.
+3 weeks in Georgia is really the ideal amount of time to really get to know the country and it is ideal when you’re planning a trip to Georgia.
+With 3 weeks, you will be able to see and do as much as possible without totally exhausting yourself.
 If you’re wondering what to see in Georgia for three weeks, follow these suggestions:

 Days 1-4: Tbilisi

 Begin your 3-week Georgia itinerary in the capital of Tbilisi.
 While we recommend spending three days here in the other itineraries above, we suggest upping that to 4 days if you have 3 weeks in Georgia.

 This will allow you to see a lot of the capital city while giving you time to go on a day trip or two.
 Popular and easy-to-organise day trips from Tbilisi include to Mtskheta, Gori, or to the cave monasteries of David Gareji.

 After spending four days in Tbilisi, head up to Kazbegi and follow the suggestions above for how to spend your time there and where to stay.